TheDarkSkyXD/PlayListify/docs/research/high_level_test_strategy_report.md

     3. Verify that the play button works correctly.
     4. Verify that the pause button works correctly.
     5. Verify that the volume slider works correctly.
-*   **AI-Verifiability:** An AI agent can verify each step by inspecting the component's UI and checking that the video plays correctly and that the controls function as expected.
+*   **Automated Verification:** An automated test runner can verify each step by inspecting the component's UI and checking that the video plays correctly and that the controls function as expected.

 ## 5. AI Verification Strategy

-To ensure that the tests are AI-verifiable, the following strategies will be used:
+To ensure that the tests are verifiable through automation, the following strategies will be used:

-*   **UI Inspection:** The AI agent will inspect the application's UI to check for the presence of specific elements, their properties, and their states.
+*   **UI Inspection:** The automated test runner will inspect the application's UI to check for the presence of specific elements, their properties, and their states.
-*   **API Monitoring:** The AI agent will monitor the API calls made by the application to verify that they are correct and that the responses are as expected.
+*   **IPC Monitoring:** The automated test runner will monitor the Inter-Process Communication (IPC) messages between the main and renderer processes to verify that they are correct and that the responses are as expected.
-*   **Database Inspection:** The AI agent will inspect the database to verify that data is being stored and retrieved correctly.
+*   **Database Inspection:** The automated test runner will inspect the database to verify that data is being stored and retrieved correctly.
-*   **Log Analysis:** The AI agent will analyze the application's logs to identify any errors or warnings.
+*   **Log Analysis:** The automated test runner will analyze the application's logs to identify any errors or warnings.

 ## 6. Test Automation Framework

 The following tools and technologies will be used to automate the tests:

 *   **Test Runner:** Jest
-*   **UI Testing:** Selenium or Cypress
+*   **UI Testing:** Playwright, as it is well-suited for Electron applications.
 *   **Component Testing:** React Testing Library
-*   **AI Verification:** A custom AI agent or a third-party AI testing tool
+*   **Automated Verification:** A custom test runner or a third-party testing tool.

 ## 7. Conclusion

 This high-level testing strategy provides a comprehensive approach to ensuring the quality of the Playlistify application.
 By following these guidelines, the development team can create a reliable, secure, and user-friendly application that meets the needs of its users.
-The focus on AI-verifiability will enable the team to automate the testing process and ensure that the application is continuously tested and improved.
+The focus on automated verification will enable the team to automate the testing process and ensure that the application is continuously tested and improved.